rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 ![2021-06-25_16-21-51](https://user-images.githubusercontent.com/7444929/123493181-ba063f80-d5e9-11eb-8398-2554f1e6be75.png)

-All the emails that contain images have my kids names at the beginning of the subject so i will set up a condition to make sure that this is an image email and also extract that data so i can use it to save the image later.
+All the emails that contain images have kids names at the beginning of the subject so i will set up a condition to make sure that this is an image email and also extract that data so i can use it to save the image later.
 ![2021-06-25_16-27-59](https://user-images.githubusercontent.com/7444929/123493239-dace9500-d5e9-11eb-9e0b-1cdaa11ef310.png)

 ![2021-06-25_16-32-34](https://user-images.githubusercontent.com/7444929/123493249-e1f5a300-d5e9-11eb-9b5d-250b57380912.png)